-As an actor, Blake has appeared in productions on Broadway, Off-Broadway and in regional theatres throughout the country, working with such acclaimed directors as Michael Mayer, Scott Ellis, Alex Timbers, and Mike Alfreds.
-In New York, he worked with theatres including Playwrights Horizons, York Theatre, The Ohio, and Roundabout, as well as creating the role of Moritz Stiefel in the original New York workshop of the Tony-award winning musical Spring Awakening.
-In Dallas, Hackler is a company member at the nationally recognized Undermain Theatre and has also appeared at the Trinity Shakespeare Festival, Dallas Theatre Center, Second Thought Theatre and Theatre Three.
+As an actor, Blake Hackler has appeared in productions on Broadway, Off-Broadway and in regional theatres throughout the country, working with such acclaimed directors as Michael Mayer, Scott Ellis, Alex Timbers, and Mike Alfreds.
+In New York, he worked with theatres including Playwrights Horizons, York Theatre, The Ohio, and Roundabout, as well as creating the role of Moritz Stiefel in the original New York workshop of the Tony Award-winning musical, Spring Awakening.
+In Dallas, Hackler is a company member at the nationally recognized Undermain Theatre, and has also appeared at the Trinity Shakespeare Festival, Dallas Theatre Center, Second Thought Theatre and Theatre Three.

 As a teacher, Hackler currently holds faculty positions at Yale University and SMU.
-He has also taught at Roosevelt University, AMDA (American Musical and Dramatic Academy, New York City), the National Theatre Workshop of the Handicapped and through the Kennedy Center as an Artist-in-Residence.
-He is currently the acting coach for comedian Lisa Lampanelli as she prepares her one -woman show, Skinny B*itch, for a Broadway run.
+He has also taught at Roosevelt University, AMDA, the National Theatre Workshop for the Handicapped, and through the Kennedy Center as an artist-in-residence.
+He served as acting coach for comedian Lisa Lampanelli.

-A member of AEA and AFTRA, Hackler received his M.F.A. from the Yale School of Drama.
-He has continued his training and studies with SITI Company’s Anne Bogart, Tectonic Theatre and Moises Kaufman.
+Hackler received his M.F.A. in Acting from the Yale School of Drama.
+He has continued his training with SITI Company and Anne Bogart; and Tectonic Theatre and Moisés Kaufman.